 Although there is only one established diagnosis for narcissistic personality disorder, narcissism itself lies on a spectrum.
 Some people exhibit relatively mild and benign traits (think: people who love taking excess selfies).
 On the extreme end, narcissist behavior can resemble that of sociopathy.

 Malignant narcissism refers to a persistent pattern of actively seeking to sabotage other people’s happiness, self-esteem, or relationships.
-For these reasons, experts often cite malignant narcissists as the most dangerous subtype.
+For these reasons, experts often cite the Malignant Narcissist as the most dangerous subtype.
 There is also frequent overlap with antisocial personality disorder.

 What Are The Traits of Malignant Narcissism?

 Malignant narcissism signs can range from being incredibly obvious to incredibly sneaky and subtle.
 The types of malignant narcissism vary from person to person.
 Depending on the context, symptoms may ebb and flow, and they can also progress over time.
 Let’s get into some of the classic signs of a malignant narcissist.

 Extreme Anger (That May Seem To Come Out of Nowhere)

 A person looks at them strangely.
 Their spouse doesn’t load the dishwasher.
 Their coworker makes a minor mistake during their group presentation.